boiidae/hello-world/README.md

 # hello-world
-Just another repository for practice
+Just another repository to muck around and use for practice.

-I am naturally curious and determined to learn the skills needed to design innovative mobile AI solutions
+I am naturally curious and determined to learn the skills needed to design innovative mobile AI solutions and micro services for edge computing.

-Happiness is a short distance
+Happiness is a short distance.